Chart Color Schemes

 Zillmere has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of Nov 2025, Zillmere's population is estimated at around 10,053.
-This reflects an increase of 730 people since the 2021 Census, which reported a population of 9,323.
-AreaSearch validated this estimate following examination of the latest ERP data release by the ABS (June 2024), and an additional 33 new addresses since the Census date.
-This level of population equates to a density ratio of 2,746 persons per square kilometer, placing Zillmere in the upper quartile relative to national locations assessed by AreaSearch.
-Zillmere's growth rate of 7.8% since the 2021 census exceeded that of its SA3 area (7.0%).
-Overseas migration contributed approximately 60.0% of overall population gains during recent periods.
+As of November 2025, the estimated population of the Zillmere statistical area (Lv2) is around 10,058 people.
+This figure reflects an increase of 735 individuals since the 2021 Census, which reported a population of 9,323 people in the area.
+The current resident population estimate of 10,045 by AreaSearch, based on examination of the latest ERP data release by the ABS (June 2024), and an additional 33 validated new addresses since the Census date, indicates a population density ratio of 2,748 persons per square kilometer.
+This places Zillmere in the upper quartile relative to national locations assessed by AreaSearch.
+The area's population growth rate of 7.9% since the 2021 census exceeded that of its SA3 area (6.8%), positioning it as a growth leader in the region.
+Overseas migration contributed approximately 60.0% of overall population gains during recent periods, driving primary growth for the area.

-For projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort when utilised.
-Looking ahead, lower quartile growth is anticipated, with the suburb expected to increase by 481 persons to 2041, reflecting an overall increase of 4.7% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are utilized.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when necessary.
+Looking ahead, lower quartile growth is anticipated for statistical areas analysed by AreaSearch.
+Based on aggregated SA2-level projections, the Zillmere (SA2) area is expected to increase by 481 persons to reach a total population of approximately 10,539 people by 2041, reflecting an overall increase of 4.7% over the 17-year period.

 Frequently Asked Questions - Population